 WiFi analysis is the process of examining and optimizing a wireless network to ensure smooth and efficient performance.
 It's like a health check-up for your WiFi, and it's performed using a tool known as a WiFi analyzer.
 In an age where a wireless router is almost as essential as running water, WiFi analysis helps keep the digital traffic flowing.

 To understand why WiFi analysis is so important, it's necessary to know how the WiFi spectrum is organized, especially when it comes to the common 2.4 GHz radio band.

-Most wireless routers use the 2.4 GHz radio band to transmit data.
-This radio band is divided into multiple channels, which are like the lines on the highway.
-In North America, the 2.4 GHz radio band is divided into exactly 11 channels, with channels 1, 6, and 11 being the only channels that don’t overlap with other channels.
+This 2.4 GHz radio band is divided into multiple channels, much like the lanes on a highway.
+In North America, the 2.4 GHz radio band is divided into exactly 11 channels, with channels 1, 6, and 11 being the only channels that don't overlap with other channels.

-In theory, 11 channels should be more than enough even for densely populated urban areas, but, in reality, people seldom change the default configuration of their wireless router, which results in a situation where too many wireless routers transmit data on the same channel.
+In theory, 11 channels should provide plenty of room for all users, but in reality, many people never change the default configuration of their wireless router, leading to a situation where too many routers transmit data on the same channel.

 The purpose of a WiFi analyzer is to gather as much information as possible about available wireless networks to help professionals and home users alike troubleshoot WiFi-related problems, ensure optimal router placement, and more.

 In the past, WiFi analyzers were used predominantly by large organizations and enterprises that needed to cover a large area with a strong WiFi signal.
 These days, WiFi networks are everywhere, and our expectations of them have never been greater.